Criticism of ESPN: Sports Emmy scandal

+In a statement released on January 12, 2024, ESPN said, "Some members of our team were clearly wrong in submitting certain names" and that "This was a misguided attempt to recognize on-air individuals who were important members of our production team".
+ESPN also stated that they had worked with NATAS to overhaul their submissions process to avoid something similar from happening in the future.
+NATAS stated that, after alerting ESPN to the scandal, "the network took steps to take responsibility for the actions of its personnel, to investigate thoroughly, and to course correct".
+Multiple individuals who had to return their Emmy statuettes expressed disappointment in the situation.
+Smith said that the actions of the producers in fraudulently gaining the statuettes for her and her colleagues had been "really crummy".
+Speaking a few days after the story became public, Desmond Howard—a College GameDay host who also received fraudulent statuettes—expressed frustration over the fact that Corso had to return his statuettes, saying, "They're taking that old man's Emmy's?
+If they're going to take his, you can have all of mine.
+I'll break these damn things. ...
+I said 'How could y'all even let this happen to him?'
+I was fucked up over that.
+I'll break all of them.
+Take 'em in pieces.
+That's how much they mean to me."

+Protect College Sports Act 2026

+On the September 16, 2026 episode of PFT Live, co-host Chris Simms accused ESPN of pushing political messaging a means of protecting its lucrative broadcasting contracts for the Southeastern Conference (SEC).
+This came after ESPN invited U.S. Senator Ted Cruz (R-Texas) on the September 12, 2026 episode of College GameDay to talk about the Protect College Sports Act, for which he co-authored.

 NFL coverage

 Ben Roethlisberger sexual assault case

 On July 18, 2009, Pittsburgh Steelers quarterback Ben Roethlisberger was accused of sexual assault in a civil lawsuit filed by Andrea McNulty.
 ESPN came under fire for being the only major media outlet that refused to report on the story.
 ESPN officials attempted to justify their actions by stating that the case is a private matter.
 Furthermore, ESPN claimed that since Roethlisberger had not addressed the issue publicly, and since no criminal charges had been filed, there was no reason to report on it.
 However, many have been quick to point out other instances where ESPN has reported on civil cases as well as statements addressing the matter by Roethlisberger's attorney.
 The network's actions resulted in some media sources accusing them of double standards and poor journalistic practices.
 ESPN began reporting on the story on July 23, 2009; one month later on August 18, ESPN released a column on its website explaining the network's decision.